aghie/NCRFpp/README.md

 `optimize_with_evalb` Set to False to do model selection using the accuracy.
 If True, it will compute the bracketing F-score at each epoch, selecting the model that performs the best.

-The configuration file `demo.train.mtl.config` also shows (commented) other hyperpameters needed to train sequence tagging constituent parsers using multitask learning.
+The configuration file `demo.train.mtl.config` also shows (commented) other hyperpameters that are needed to train sequence tagging constituent parsers using multitask learning.

 6.Speed
 =========